openedx/ecommerce/docs/decisions/0005-payment-microfrontend-support-and-bff-apis.rst

 As part of the re-platforming effort to rewrite our server-side templates as microfrontends (MFEs), the ecommerce basket page was targeted for rewrite.

-Detailing the general decision around moving to MFEs is out fo scope of this ADR.
+Detailing the general decision around moving to MFEs is out of scope of this ADR.

 Decision
 --------